Skip to Main Content

 RevMan (Review Manager):

-Available in a convenient web based application, as well as Desktop verion, RevMan has been designed to integrate with other systematic review software, and can be used to manage the various steps in the Systematic Review Process.
+Available in a convenient web based application, as well as Desktop version, RevMan has been designed to integrate with other systematic review software, and can be used to manage the various steps in the Systematic Review Process.

 R statistical software: